Thani Oruvan

-The plot revolves around IPS Officer Mithran, who wants to arrest Siddharth Abhimanyu, an affluent scientist who uses secret illegal medical practices for profit.
+The plot revolves around an Indian Police Service (IPS) officer who wants to arrest an affluent scientist who uses secret illegal medical practices for profit.
 Thani Oruvan was Raja's original story concept, unlike his previous ventures, which were remakes.
 Principal photography commenced on 6 December 2013, with filming took place in various locations including Chennai, Bangalore, Hyderabad, Dehradun, Mussoorie, and other locations.

 The cinematography and editing were handled by Ramji and Gopi Krishna respectively.
 The music was composed by Hiphop Tamizha, in which the soundtrack album received positive reviews.
-The film was released on 28 August 2015, to critical acclaim, with critics praising the performances of Jayam Ravi and Aravind Swamy, especially the latter and also Thambi Ramaiah, pace, screenplay, storyline & direction.
+The film was released on 28 August 2015 to critical acclaim, with praise for the direction, screenplay, storyline, pacing and the performances of Jayam Ravi and Thambi Ramaiah but especially Aravind Swamy.
 It was a commercial success, and also became one of the highest grossing Tamil films of the year.

 The film was remade in Telugu as Dhruva (2016), and in Bengali as One (2017).
-Following the film's success, director Mohan Raja is planning for a sequel, titled Thani Oruvan 2.